Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 by Ray Dalio

 Ray Dalio is a dear friend of mine and a total genius.
 His company, Bridgewater, is the biggest hedge fund in the world, with over $165 billion under management.
 He’s returned more money to investors than anybody in history!
 I always say, success leaves clues.
-In this book, Ray tells you how he figured it all out—and about all the principles that guided him in his life, business and financial success.
+When you figure out how someone else has achieved their goals, you can recreate their actions and produce your own outstanding results.
+In this book, Ray tells you how he figured it all out – and about all the principles that guided him toward success in his life, business and finances.

 Tribe of Mentors